alexander-kastil/m365-copilot/demos/readme.md

 - Teams & Copilot for Microsoft 365 Integration
 - Teams Developer Toolkit & DevProxy
 - Introduction to Adaptive Cards
-- Task-oriented interactions with Messaging Extensions
-- API-based Message Extension using Azure Functions
-- Understanding Single Sign-On (SSO)

 ### Build Plugins and Connectors for Microsoft Copilot for Microsoft 365

+- Microsoft Graph Connectors vs Plugins
 - Connect Copilot for Microsoft 365 to your external data in real-time with message extension plugins built with .NET and Visual Studio
-- Guided Project - Build a message extension plugin with TypeScript (TS) for Microsoft Copilot
 - Copilot for Microsoft 365 Extension Architecture
-- Microsoft Graph Connectors vs Plugins
 - Microsoft Graph Connectors for Copilot for Microsoft 365
 - Message Extensions for Microsoft Copilot for Microsoft 365
 - Build Plugins using Microsoft Business Applications
+- Guided Project - Build a message extension plugin with TypeScript (TS) for Microsoft Copilot

-# Implement Teams AI Solutions using Teams AI Library
+### Implement Teams AI Solutions using Teams AI Library

-- Teams AI Library
-- Teams AI library capabilities
+- Introduction to Teams AI library
-- Building Custom Copilots using Teams AI Library
-- Teams AI Library and Single Sign-On (SSO)
+- Teams AI Library & Large Language Models (LLM)
+- Message Interaction
+- Using Message Extensions
+- Adaptive Cards capabilities
+- Samples & Use Cases